 More Big Island Museums

-For more museum options on the Big Island, check out our list and descriptions of every museum on the Big Island.
+For more museum options on the Big Island, check out our list of all Big Island museums.

 There are many sites on the Big Island that explore Hawaiʻi’s history and the creation of the monarchy, mostly surrounding King Kamehameha’s rise to greatness.
 Here are some of the most important sites: